rafinskipg/git-changelog/README.md

 ## Breaking changes

-Since version `1.0.0` git-changelog has included the [`.changelogrc` specification](#changelogrc-specification) and has discontinued the next options:
+Since version `1.0.0` git-generate-changelog has included the [`.changelogrc` specification](#changelogrc-specification) and has discontinued the next options:
 - `grep_commits` option has been removed in favour of the `.changelogrc` options
 - `repo_url` fixed as parameter
 - `branch_name` changed to `branch`